State-facilitated Workplace Retirement Programs: What Businesses Should Know

 Some of the state retirement savings programs may be “mandatory”, but employers have the option to adopt a qualified retirement plan that exempts them from participating in the state program.
 In some cases, a state-run IRA may not be the best fit for your business.
 For example, you may prefer a traditional 401(k) plan that has higher contribution limits for employees.
 Or you may prefer a plan that requires less time, staff, and cost to manage, like the Pooled Employer Plan (PEP).
 It all depends on your business needs and the savings goals of your employees.
 When in doubt—be sure to compare your options.

-1Setting Every Community Up for Retirement Enhancement.
-Under the SECURE Act, eligible new plans can potentially get up to $15,000 in tax credits.
+2Setting Every Community Up for Retirement Enhancement.
+Under the SECURE Act, eligible new plans can potentially get up to $5,000 per year for three years in new plan tax credits with an additional $500 per year with auto-enrollment.